 Catch More Fish in Hot Weather

-Summer is often a joyous time for many folks, but it can also be a pretty tough time on the water.
+Summer is often a joyous time for many folks, but it can also be tough on the water.
 Unfortunately, without such luxuries as air conditioning and ice cream to help them stay comfortable, our finned friends must make do with whatever nature throws their way.
-Whether we're talking hot or cold, extreme temperatures not only alter the habits of us humans, but of course the fish must adapt, too.
-In the case of summer when the sun is blazing, mercury is rising, and water temps are increasing, this can be a particularly tough time, especially for species like trout that thrive in cooler water.
+Whether we're talking hot or cold, extreme temperatures not only alter the habits of us humans, but the fish must adapt, too.
+In the case of summer, when the sun is blazing, mercury is rising, and water temps are increasing, this can be a particularly tough time, especially for species like trout that thrive in cooler water.

-Here's a handful of tips to help you when fly fishing in hot weather...
+Here are a few tips to help you successfully fly fish in hot weather:

 Get High- Speaking of higher elevations, that is a perfect area to fish in the heat of summer.
-Up in the mountains the daytime highs are cooler, nighttime lows are lower, winds regularly blow strong, and there can often be leftover snow around which can influence water temps.
-Back in my younger years, my family and I used to take one or two trips every summer to the Eastern Sierras in California.
+In the mountains, the daytime highs are cooler, nighttime lows are lower, winds regularly blow strong, and there can often be leftover snow around, influencing water temperatures.
+In my younger years, my family and I took one or two trips every summer to the Eastern Sierras in California.
 While some of the lower elevation valley areas in the region could be pretty toasty, I spent most of my time during the middle of the days fishing the higher elevation lakes and creeks with great success.

 Early Riser- It's no secret that the best fishing is often early and late in the day when the light is low.
-During periods of hot weather both times can be productive, but I especially like the early morning because the water has really had a chance to cool off during the long overnight hours.
-Speaking of overnight, don't forget about night fishing...a great time to catch big fish like brown trout and bass.
+During periods of hot weather, both times can be productive, but I especially like the early morning because the water has had a chance to cool off during the long overnight hours.
+Speaking of overnight, don't forget about night fishing—a great time to catch big fish like brown trout and bass.

 Tailwaters- This is the name given to a river or stream that begins at a dam or similar structure.
-Tailwaters are known for clean and consistently cool water temps because they are fed by deep lake waters on the other side of the structure.
+Tailwaters are known for clean and consistently cool water temps because deep lake waters feed them on the other side of the structure.
 This makes them ideal places to fish in the summer.
-The White River in Arkansas would be a very famous example of a prime tailwater trout fishery.
+The White River in Arkansas is a famous example of a prime tailwater trout fishery.